NickCullen/vici/README.md

 #Install
 It is essential to first install Cmake and optional to install python to use the build.py script.
 The build.py script is very much recommended!

+First run the following setup script in the vici home directory
+ - setup.bat (Windows)
+ - setup.sh (Mac/Linux)

+This will setup the required environment variable 'VICI_HOME' which will point to the root directory of the vici root directory.
+Note if you move the Vici directory - please run this script again!
+It is required for the engine tools.

 ####Without python
  - cd Path/To/Vici/Root
  - mkdir build && cd build